 Angie Bray: Shhhh | January 17 - March 22, 2015

 Tips for class visits

-Prior to coming to the gallery, review the materials and the information available on the Maltz Gallery’s exhibition page: images, a press release, and often a short documentary style video tour.
+Prior to coming to the gallery, review the materials and the information available on the Maltz Gallery’s exhibition page: images, press release, and often a short documentary style video tour.

 If attending a scheduled tour with the curator or gallery staff member, take a stroll around the gallery for a first look to gather your impressions before the guided experience.

 Ask students to prepare a question for the curator or tour guide prior to coming to the gallery to help create conversation, and to promote discussions.The gallery is for conversation not silence.

 Please have students leave their bags in the gallery office while on the tour, and remind them that there is no food or drink allowed in the gallery.

 A collection of helpful ideas for instructors who are designing gallery and exhibition related projects.

 Tips for visiting an art gallery or museum on your own

 Do research.
 See what information is available about the institution or specific exhibition prior to your visit.